 1. Committee’s Official Designation (Title).
 Marine Fisheries Advisory Committee

 2. Authority.
-The Secretary of Commerce (the Secretary) approved the establishment of the Marine Fisheries Advisory Committee (the committee) on December 28, 1970.
-The committee was initially chartered under the Federal Advisory Committee Act (FACA), 5 U.S.C., App., on February 17, 1971, with the General Services Administration’s concurrence, and has been renewed periodically.
-It has been determined the committee’s continuance is in the public interest in accordance with the duties and the laws imposed on the U.S. Department of Commerce (the Department).
+The Secretary of Commerce (the “Secretary”) approved the establishment of the Marine Fisheries Advisory Committee (MAFAC or the “Committee”) on December 28, 1970.
+The Committee was initially chartered under the Federal Advisory Committee Act, 5 U.S.C., App., on February 17, 1971, with the General Services Administration’s concurrence, and has been renewed periodically.
+It has been determined the Committee’s continuance is in the public interest in accordance with the duties and the laws imposed on the Department of Commerce (the “Department”).

 3. Objectives and Scope of Activities.
-The committee will advise the Secretary on all living marine resource matters that are the responsibility of the Department.
-Specifically, the committee will draw on the expertise of its members and other appropriate sources, such as the National Oceanic and Atmospheric Administration’s (NOAA) National Marine Fisheries Service (NMFS), to evaluate and recommend priorities and needed changes in national program direction.
-Its objective is to ensure the nation’s living marine resource policies and programs meet the needs of commercial and recreational fishermen, and of environmental, consumer, academic, tribal, governmental, and other national interests.
+The Committee will advise the Secretary on all living marine resource matters that are the responsibility of the Department of Commerce.
+Specifically, the Committee will draw on the expertise of its members and other appropriate sources, such as the National Oceanic and Atmospheric Administration’s (NOAA) National Marine Fisheries Service (NMFS), to evaluate and recommend priorities and needed changes in national program direction.
+Its objective is to ensure the Nation’s living marine resource policies and programs meet the needs of commercial and recreational fishermen, and of environmental, consumer, academic, tribal, governmental, and other national interests.

 7. Estimated Annual Operating Costs and Staff Years.
-The annual cost of operating the committee is estimated at $250,000.
-This includes one person-year for staff support plus estimated travel costs for two full committee meetings and for one subcommittee or special working group meeting, as necessary.
+The annual cost of operating the Committee is estimated at $270,000.
+This includes one person-year for staff support plus estimated travel costs for two full committee meetings and for subcommittee or special working group meetings, as necessary.